 Geography: Algeria is the largest country in Africa by land mass and is covered mostly by the Sahara Desert.
 The Atlas Mountains sit to the north, with the highest point being Mount Tahat.
 The country enjoys a vast coastline along the Mediterranean Sea.

-Major languages: Arabic is the official language.
-Berber and French are also widely spoken.
+Major languages: Arabic and Berber are the official languages.
+French is also widely spoken.

 Major religion: Sunni Islam